DavidCPorter/janus-framework/README.md

 If you do not have cloud infrastructure, you may choose to emulate a small cluster locally using docker.
 JANUS provides docker setup files for launching a 5 node local ubuntu18 cluster.
 Be sure to set appropriate Docker engine resources to support docker-file resource allocation (see docker-compose).
 Steps to consider for Docker support:
 - add 0.0.0.0 as hostname for config file in ~/.ssh/config for all servers used in docker-compose.yml (see config-host.example)
 - make sure docker desktop configuration allocates enough CPU cores and RAM (50% of your machine is good)
-- run `$ bash container_rsa.yml` to load ssh keys into your containers.
+- Load to load ssh keys into your containers.`$ container_rsa.yml` is an example of this.